End-to-end SDK generation and publishing with Bitbucket Pipelines

 artifactId

 option.
-If not set, it will default to the kebab-cased version ofsdkName
+If not set, it defaults to the kebab-cased version ofsdkName

 .